Amateur Radio Station

 Whoever tries to drive a wedge into our fraternity or to instrumentalize amateur radio for political or ideological agitation, defamation, isolation, discrimination or sanctioning must be aware that such misconduct has no place in our ranks and that it only adds fuel to the conflicts in the world.
 And so it goes without saying that even the terrible war in Ukraine does not have any influence on my friendship with those fellow radio amateurs in Russia who share that same "ham spirit" with me.

-HAM RADIO was once regulated to the spectrum dust bin.
+... was once regulated to the spectrum dust bin.
 It was in the early 1900's when the governments and military grabbed control of the coveted long waves that were needed for long-range communications, and soon the signals from huge VLF (very low frequency) stations powered by hundreds of kilowatts reached across the Atlantic Ocean.
-Because of interference to commercial and naval radio operations, the Radio Act of 1912 relegated amateur radio operators or "hams" to wavelengths of 200 meters and shorter (frequencies of 1.5 MHz and higher).
+Because of interference to commercial and naval radio operations, the International Radiotelegraph Convention signed in London in 1912 shortly after the Titanic disaster relegated amateur radio operators or "hams" to wavelengths of 200 meters and shorter (frequencies of 1.5 MHz and higher).
 At that time, it was believed that these short waves could not reach very far and therefore considered to be a "wasteland".

 That could have been the end of the story - but within a decade radio amateurs advanced their hobby with enthusiasm and innovative technology and made those short waves sing.
 Many of them believed that they, too, could span the Atlantic, even with modest stations.
 Their 1921 Transatlantic Test debunked the myth of the useless short waves, and in 1923 the first amateur radio two-way contacts between the US and Europe were completed.
 It wasn't until 1924 that the English physicist Sir Edward Appleton proved the existence of the ionosphere, which enables worldwide short wave communications even with very low power transmitters and simple antennas.